and0125/javascript/JavaScript Essentials Notes pt 1.md

   - starting index: the index to start added in elements
   - deleted elements: the number of elements to delete starting at the starting index.
 If you make this value higher than the number of elements, JavaScript will simply stop as soon as it runs out of values to delete.
   - inserted value: the value or values to be inserted into the array at the starting index.
 - concat(): concatenates two arrays together, but also can add single values to an array as well.
 - pop(): removes the last element from the array.
 - shift(): removes the first element from the array, shifting all other indices down one.
 - splice() (again): you can also use the first two parameters of splice to just delete elements from theh array at any index, which is useful.
 It doesn't require you to add anything into the array.
 - delete: use this to make a value in the array undefined, but not to remove the index from the array.
 - Find(): this is an-inline search function that you can use to search an array.
   - example: `arr9.find(function(e) {return e === 6});`.
 - indexOf(): finds the index of a specified value in the array.
 If the value is not found, -1 is returned.
 - sort(): you can call sort on an array to change it to a sorted order: `arr9.sort()`.
 - reverse(): reverses the order of the array.

+## Operator Precedence

+In javascript there's an order to how operators are executed in formulas, just like there's an order to the mathematical operations:

+- grouping is handled first
+- exponentiation
+- prefix increment and decrement
+- multiplication, division, and modulus operators
+- addition and subtraction

+postfix increment and decrement operators are handled after the formula is executed, and so may not have an effect on the formula itself.

+## Alternative Assignment Operators

+JavaScript allows for the ability to combine assignment and an operator with the following operators:

+- x += 5; this equals x = x + 5.
+- x -= 5; this equals x = x - 5.
+- x \-= 5; this equals x = x \- 5.
+- x /= 5; this equals x = x / 5.
+- x \*\*=5; this equals x = x ^ 5.
+- x %= 5; this equals x = x mod 5.

+## Comparison Operators

+### Equal

+There are two equality operators, one that compares just values and one that compares values and data types.
+The first is loose equality, and the second is strict equality, `==` and `===`, respectively.

+### Not Equal

+There are two not equal operators, one that does loose inequality, and one that strict inequality: `!=` and `!==`, respectively.

+### Greater Than and less Than (and Equal)

+as usual: >, >=, <, <=.

+### Logical Operators

+- And: &&
+- Or: ||
--
+- Not: !x